Nathan Beaulieu: Professional

+Leaving the Ducks as a free agent, Beaulieu for the second consecutive season was signed to a PTO, accepting an invitation to the Carolina Hurricanes' training camp on August 22, 2023.
+Despite this, Beaulieu would ultimately sign overseas with EHC Kloten of the Swiss-based National League (NL) for the 2023–24 season.

+On June 28, 2024, Beaulieu joined Barys Astana of the Kontinental Hockey League (KHL) on a one-year contract.
+On October 18 of the same year, following just 8 appearances with Barys, Beaulieu was suddenly released by the club along with fellow North American ex-NHLers Michael McLeod and Will Butcher.
+Beaulieu was later signed to a contract with Slovakian club, HC Nové Zámky of the Tipos Extraliga, however did not feature with the club.

+He announced his retirement from professional hockey following 13 professional seasons on July 23, 2025.

 Personal life

 On April 27, 2013, Beaulieu—along with his father Jacques—were involved in an altercation in their hometown of Strathroy, Ontario.
 The incident in question took place following a charity golf tournament at a private residence and stemmed from property damages by the Beaulieus.
 As a result, two people were assaulted and suffered minor injuries.
 In August 2013, Beaulieu and his father pleaded guilty to assault.
 Each was assessed penalties of conditional discharges with nine months' probation, a joint recommendation from the Crown and the defence.

 International play

 Beaulieu participated at the 2012 World Junior Ice Hockey Championships held in Canada and won the bronze medal.